top of page

 Heating/Cooling

 In the summer there are window AC units that can also be used as fans.
-There is no AC in the halls or in the dining.
+There is no AC in the halls or in the dining room.

 Showers/baths